JanviWakde/Bike_Sales_Analysis/README.md

 - Education: Highest level of education attained
 - Occupation: Type of occupation

+### Insights
+#### Demographic Trends
+- Middle-aged customers (31–60 years) have the highest bike purchase rate (~60% conversion).
+- Adolescents show the lowest purchase rate (~35%), followed by older customers (~46%).
+- Males generally have higher average incomes and a greater bike purchase rate than females.
+- Overall, purchasers have higher average incomes than non-purchasers.

+#### Commute Distance Impact
+- Customers with 0–1 mile commute have the highest number of bike purchases.
+- Purchases decline as commute distance increases, but there’s still notable interest at 5–10 miles.

+#### Education & Occupation Influence
+- Customers with Bachelor’s or Graduate Degrees in professional or skilled occupations are more likely to buy bikes.
+- Professional and management roles show stronger purchasing intent compared to manual and clerical jobs.

+#### Marital & Home Ownership Factors
+- Married professionals are slightly more likely to purchase than singles.
+- Homeowners have a higher buying tendency than renters.

+#### Overall Dataset Stats
+- Total records: 462
+- Total purchases: 250
+- Overall conversion rate: ~54%

+#### Actionable Recommendations
+- Focus marketing on middle-aged professionals with higher income.
+- Promote bike models optimized for short-distance commuting.
+- Target campaigns by education level and professional status.

 ### Next Steps
 - Clean and preprocess the data to handle any missing values or inconsistencies
 - Perform exploratory data analysis to identify patterns and trends in the data